-The procedures for petitions for ex parte orders are posted at www.occourts.org, click on probate and then click on ex parte procedures.
+The procedures for requests for ex parte orders are posted at www.occourts.org.
+Click on probate and then click on ex parte procedures.

-All ex parte petitions must be verified and accompanied by a separate order complete in itself (except for forms approved by the Judicial Council).
-An order is insufficient if it merely provides that the petition has been granted.
+All ex parte requests must be verified and accompanied by a separate proposed order that is complete in itself (except for forms approved by the Judicial Council).
+A proposed order is incomplete if it merely states that the petition has been granted.
+The moving party must submit a Probate Ex Parte Coversheet (L-000) to provide preliminary information to the Court and to verify that the party has complied with rules applying to ex parte requests.

-Since no testimony is taken in connection with ex parte petitions, the petition must contain sufficient evidentiary facts to justify granting the prayer.
+Because no testimony is taken in connection with ex parte requests, the request must contain sufficient evidentiary facts to justify granting the requested relief.
 Conclusions or statements of ultimate facts are not sufficient.
 A foundation should be set forth establishing the affiant's personal knowledge.